AsiaWi/snap-it-up-frontend/README.md

 All forms within the page have has the toast messages implemented

-When submission is successful user will receive a green message / text content has been personalised to each form action to communicate it in clear matter however the style is the same:
+When submission is successful user will receive a green message / text content has been personalised to each form action to communicate it in clear manner however the style is the same:

 ![Success-message](https://res.cloudinary.com/dmod5eglu/image/upload/v1706239042/success_gaia1o.png)

 In case of unsuccessful submission user will receive an error toast message in this style:

 ![Error-message](https://res.cloudinary.com/dmod5eglu/image/upload/v1706239037/error_vnbjdf.png)

+In both cases messages stay on screen for 3 seconds.

 - the aim of this was to communicate to users if their submissions have been successful or not.